Angels and Demons (collection): Contemporary

 Critical reception for Angels and Demons was positive.
 It was generally felt that the runway shows had successfully juxtaposed the memorial atmosphere with the beauty of the clothing.
-Sarah Mower of Vogue thought that the restrained presentation may not have been what McQueen would have chosen, but felt it allowed those who knew him a space to grieve.
+Susannah Frankel congratulated McQueen's team for completing the collection in what she called a "perfectly judged tribute".
 In her review for The Guardian, Jess Cartner-Morley wrote that McQueen "came back to life" for the fifteen minutes the show lasted.
 Booth Moore, for the Los Angeles Times, wondered "how so much beauty came from so much pain".
 Guy Trebay of The New York Times called it "a wake without a corpse".

-Several critics labelled the collection as having a Gothic aesthetic.
-Christina Binkley of The Wall Street Journal was struck by the religious theming, finding it eerie.
-Others discussed the way the collection balanced historicism with modern techniques.
-Suzy Menkes highlighted the digital prints of old paintings as exemplifying McQueen's "exceptional reach from historic past to cyberspace future".

-Several critics directly compared the collection to Plato's Atlantis.
-Menkes felt it was a distillation of his work on that collection.
-On the other hand, Cartner-Morley felt Angels and Demons was a "bittersweet contrast" to Plato's.
-Similarly, Cathy Horyn of The New York Times emphasised the hand-crafting in Angels and Demons as compared to the technological emphasis of Plato's.
+Some regretted that the restrained presentation might not have been what McQueen would have chosen for the collection, although Sarah Mower of Vogue felt it allowed those who knew him a space to grieve.
+The staff reviewer at Women's Wear Daily wrote that it enabled a unique appreciation of the details.

+Some critics described the collection as feeling religiously Gothic, like some of McQueen's earlier work.
+The focus on the afterlife was felt to be somewhat eerie under the circumstances, and many speculated on McQueen's mental state during the creation process.
+Several reviews noted the way the theme was infused into the collection through details such as ecclesiastical-seeming gold embroidery, stained glass jewellery, and angelic and feather motifs.
+The light grey chiffon column gowns were a favourite.
+Robin Givhan, fashion editor for The Washington Post, highlighted the final look, writing that the model "looked like an angel" protected by wings.

 For many critics, the collection had a sense of calm that was not always present in McQueen's work.
-Mower wrote that the ornateness of the clothing appeared at first to be a counter-narrative to the contemporary trend for minimalism.
-However, she felt that the clean silhouettes of the long dresses "suggested a calm and simplicity" in their own way.
+Mower felt that the ornateness of the clothing appeared at first to be a counter-narrative to the contemporary trend for minimalism, but that the clean silhouettes of the long dresses "suggested a calm and simplicity" in their own way.
 She wrote that the final outfit "encapsulated everything about McQueen: both the tailoring and the romanticism".
-Horyn was moved by "how personal and incredibly reassured the work was", and hoped that McQueen had been satisfied with his work.
+Cathy Horyn of The New York Times was moved by "how personal and incredibly reassured the work was", and hoped that McQueen had been satisfied with his work.
+Hilary Alexander agreed that the collection demonstrated McQueen's romantic side with the grey chiffon gowns, but also felt his irreverent side was present in the dramatic embellished cloaks.

+Others discussed the way the collection balanced historicism with modern techniques, many viewing it in light of its more technological predecessor, Plato's Atlantis.
+Suzy Menkes felt that Angels and Demons was a distillation of McQueen's work on that collection, highlighting the digital prints of paintings as exemplifying McQueen's "exceptional reach from historic past to cyberspace future".
+Some identified a sharp contrast between the two collections.
+Binkley considered it typical of McQueen to pivot sharply between ideas, and Cartner-Morley found it a "bittersweet" change.
+Horyn emphasised the hand-crafting in Angels and Demons as compared to the digital focus of Plato's Atlantis.